 The violin, called the “Joachim-Ma Stradivarius,” became the third most expensive instrument ever sold at auction, though the buyer was not disclosed.
-The previous record for the most expensive instrument sold at auction was held by another Stradivarius, the “Lady Blunt,” which sold for $15.9 million in 2011.
+The previous record price for a Stradivarius, the “Lady Blunt,” sold for $15.9 million in 2011.

-“What makes the Joachim-Ma Stradivarius different is its exceptional sound – rich, complex and profound,” said Sotheby's auction house.
+“What sets the Joachim-Ma Stradivarius apart is its distinctive sound – rich, complex and profound,” said Sotheby's auction house.

 Previously, the instrument belonged to the 19th-century Hungarian pianist Joseph Joachim, who was famous for his collaborations with legendary composers such as Johannes Brahms.